The application-development process may start with your company looking to

 problems that are tempting due to the ease of formulation.

-formally hard (e.g., NP-hard) but for most problems it’s sufficient that it
+problem is formally hard (e.g., NP-hard) but for most problems it’s

-or has developed a solution for, but perhaps with less satisfactory results than
+solve, or has developed a solution for, but perhaps with less satisfactory

-desired, lower efficiency than needed, higher costs than acceptable, etc.
+results than desired, lower efficiency than needed, higher costs than

 Select problems to solve.